benaston/NState/readme.md

 NState
 =====

-A state machine for .NET.
+A state machine for .NET, licensed under LGPL.
+I would love to know if you use NState in your application.
+I can be contacted on ben@bj.ma.

 Example: